rgb-archive/spec/01-contracts.md

 ## Contracts

-Contracts are entities that, once "deployed" on the Bitcoin blockchain, determine the creation of a new, unique token with a specific set of charateristics, like the total supply, dust limit, etc.
+Contracts are entities that, once "deployed" on the Bitcoin blockchain, determine the creation of a new, unique asset with a specific set of charateristics (like total supply, divisibility, dust limit, etc.) and possibly provably linked to some kind of commitment by the Issuer.

-Every token is identified by the `token_id`, which is the hash of some fields of the contracts (pretty much everything but signatures, to create a "witness" area).
+Every asset is identified by the `asset_id`, which is the hash of some fields of the contracts (pretty much everything but signatures, to create a "witness" area).

-Many different *kinds* (or *blueprints*) of contracts exist, allowing the user to choose the rules that will define how the token is issued and, later, transferred. **Every contract kind has a specific 1-byte-long unique identifier**, which is serialized and committed to during the deployment phase, to make sure that its behaviour cannot be changed at a later time.
+Many different *kinds* (or *blueprints*) of contracts exist, allowing the user to choose the rules that will define how the asset is issued and, later, transferred. **Every contract kind has a specific 1-byte-long unique identifier**, which is serialized and committed to during the deployment phase, to make sure that its behaviour cannot be changed at a later time.
 Every blueprint also has an independent versioning system, in order to make the entire project even more "modular" (See [issue #23 on GitHub](https://github.com/rgb-org/spec/issues/23)).

 ### Entity Structure